victorywu1/victorywu1.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a J.D./Ph.D. student at Stanford.
+I am a J.D./Ph.D. student at Stanford Law School and Stanford Political Science.
+I graduated as valedictorian from Dartmouth College in 2022 with a triple major in Government, Environmental Studies, and Quantitative Social Science.

 <!-- Affiliations
 ======